Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Yes, you can upload your expired passport to your application if your new passport will not be ready within the deadline.
 Please inform the International Admissions Office at admissions@uis.no before the deadline, and submit your new passport once you receive it via email.

-No. It is the applicant's responsibility to upload all required documents within the deadline.
+No, it is the applicant's responsibility to upload all required documents within the deadline.

 Application Results

 If you do not accept your admission offer within the deadline, you forfeit your admission to UiS.
-The university can only retain your study place for three weeks after your admission offer is accepted out of consideration for other candidates on the waiting list.

-Please contact admissions@uis.no if you decide to withdraw from your studies at UiS.
+Please send an email to admissions@uis.no as soon as possible if you decide to withdraw from your studies.

 In accordance with the Public Administration Act § 24 in Norway, applicants may request an explanation concerning the grounds of their application results within three weeks of receiving application results.
 This request should be addressed to the relevant authority who made the administrative decision regarding your application outcome.
+If you still believe that your application was wrongfully evaluated after receiving the explanation, you can appeal the admission decision.
+Read about how to appeal your application results.

 Accommodation